harperreed/harper.blog/content/post/2005-02-10-xmlhttp__tiddlywiki__new_design__other_stuff.md

 ---
-date: 2005-02-10T01:29:32Z
+date: 2005-02-10 01:29:32+00:00
 excerpt: "heh. check out my new design. it is almost done.
-I need to fancy it up a bit and tweak it a little bit. but for the most part it is near completion. \n\nalso check out 43 things - a really really cool idea.
-I think I will integrate it with my new blog design.
+I need to fancy it up a\
+  \ bit and tweak it a little bit. but for the most part it is near completion. \n\
+  \nalso check out 43 things - a really really cool idea.
+I think I will integrate\
+  \ it with my new blog design.
 I also want to make a friends section like nick whate..."
+summary: hey, check out my almost done blog design! got some tweaks left. also diggin' the idea of integrating 43 things and making a friends section. thinking about using xmlhttp for rss stuff, and maybe mixing tiddlywiki with javascript for a cool notepad. also, check out my buddy kevi's site as he works on his weight loss journey. nighty night!
-tags: ["design"]
+tags:
+- web development
+- blog design
+- design
+- tiddlywiki
+- friend's site
+- 43 things
 title: xmlhttp. tiddlywiki. new design. other stuff
 wordpress_id: 991
 wordpress_url: http://new.nata2.org/?p=991